DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 - **Then** the DID referred to by `police` should be written to `stdout`.

-## 2.4 DIDComm v2 functional requirements
+## 2.4 DIDComm Functional Requirements

 ### 2.4.1 As a user I want to write a DCEM to another agent